for film screening hosts

 Do I need to Have the venue, date, and time in order to book?

 No, you don’t need to have your event details (venue, date, time), in order to book your screening.
 The details of your event would be specified as "Coming Soon" where film screenings are listed, so that you can start building visibility and buzz for your event.
 Once you have your venue and date, let us know so we can help promote on the film’s website, newsletter and social media!

 You can host your event at an office, movie theater, conference, university, union hall, library, community space, or even your living room.
 The venue is entirely up to you!

 What technology do I need to host an event?

-When you purchase your screening license, we either mail you a DVD or BluRay disc of Councilwoman, or send you a private link to the film.
-The only technology you need to host your event is a screen to show the film, speakers to hear the audio, and if you chose a disc, a DVD or BluRay player.
+When you purchase your screening license, you will identify whether you would like a DVD or BluRay disc of Councilwoman, or a private link to stream the film.
+The only technology you need to host your event is a screen to show the film, speakers to hear the audio, and a DVD or BluRay player, as appropriate.

 ARE THERE ANY LIMITATIONS?

 The film cannot be used to support specific candidates or political parties, or to lobby for a particular issue.